 Character change is triggered by an event.
 A big one.

 It doesn’t have to be “big” as in a death or massive explosion (but it definitely can be!).
-It can be something smaller, like hearing your friend’s parents are getting divorced or your oldest child graduating from preschool.
+It can be something smaller, like hearing your friend’s parents are getting divorced or anticipating your oldest child's graduation from preschool.